 Agencies can request eligible non-payroll cost reimbursement for FY 2021 for the time period of July 1, 2020 through December 30, 2020.
-Submissions will include the same items as required in FY 2020; however the information will be submitted to the Governor's Finance Office via the "CRF Non-Payroll Reimbursement Portal" (coming in August 2020 on http://budget.nv.gov/CRF/).
-Note: Non-payroll expenses involving PPE, sanitation supplies, teleworking devices, or social distancing furniture/equipment will be coordinated centrally by GFO so agencies will not enter these into the "CRF Non-Payroll Reimbursement Portal".
-A memo will be issued by GFO regarding the process for procuring these items using CRF.
+Your submission will include the same items as required in FY 2020; however the information will be submitted to the Governor's Finance Office via the "CRF Non-Payroll Reimbursement Portal" (coming in July 2020 on http://budget.nv.gov/CRF/).
 For FY21 expenditures that are expected to be submitted to GFO for CRF reimbursement, agencies must assign Job Number "2101920C" on the Payment Voucher document for federal audit purposes.
 If determined to be ineligible later, a JVR must be completed to remove the job number.

-Eligible Costs - Payroll for Employees "Substantially Dedicated"
+Eligible Costs -Payroll for Employees "Substantially Dedicated"